 The Localization tab has internationalization and localization settings, including language and measurement conversion.

 - Interface Language: Select the language version for Designer.
 Choose from English, 简体中文 (Simplified Chinese), Français(French), Deutsch (German), Italiano (Italian), 日本語 (Japanese), Português (Portuguese), and Español (Spanish).

 - Tool Palette Order: Sort your tool palette to follow either Current Language Alphabetical or English Alphabetical order, even if you're running in a non-EN user interface.
 We don't yet support the sorting of Kanji characters.

 - Sort Method: Set the sorting method that Designer uses.
-This setting affects the sorting method of the Results window, the Sort tool, Select tool (and other tools that use the select functionality.)
-This sort method does not affect the Tool Palette.
+This setting affects the sorting method of the Results window, Sort tool, Select tool, and other tools that use the select functionality.
+This sort method doesn't affect the Tool Palette.
 Options include...

 - Dictionary Order: Sort by dictionary order.
 Note that this is the default selection for English, French, German, Italian, Portuguese, and Spanish languages.